 OPTIONAL:

-Malcolm Lim: For the microdissection, it is recommended to practice using the forceps and syringe while looking through the dissection microscope, getting familiarized with the anatomical landmarks around the neck, and practicing the protocol in the presence of a veterinarian.
+Malcolm Lim: My advice for beginngers is to practice using the forceps and syringe while looking through the dissection microscope, getting familiarized with the anatomical landmarks around the neck, and practicing the protocol in the presence of a vet.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.1.1. or 4.1.3.